T1m0r/RePrint/README.md

 We also made Electrical Plans with Raspberry Pi and Arduino for this Version:
 Raspberry Pi electrical plan: ![Electrical Plan Raspberry Pi](screenshots/final_Steckplatine_2.png)<br>
 Arduino electrical plan: ![Electrical Plan Arduino](screenshots/RePrintArduino_Steckplatine_final.png)<br>
-As seen in these plans we decided that the crusher should be controlled by a manual switch.
+As seen in these plans we decided that the crusher should be controlled by a manual switch, for safety reasons.
 We've also included some mechanical safe guards so nobody could get hurt using the Recycler.<br>
 <h4>3D-Construction and Renders</h4>

 A image of the Recycler cut in half (!extruder screw not displayed): ![3D-Construction of Recycler](screenshots/3.PNG)<br>